Understanding Sleep Problems -- The Basics

 Drinking alcohol can make obstructive sleep apnea worse because it relaxes muscles that maintain an open airway.

-A rare form of sleep apnea called central sleep apnea occurs when signals from your brain to your muscles decrease or stop for a short time.
+A rare form of sleep apnea called central sleep apnea occurs when signals from the brain to your muscles decrease or stop for a short time.
 You may not snore if you have central sleep apnea.

 Pregnancy and Sleep